CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the carbon isoelectronic sequence

 \subsection{\ion{Fe}{xxi}}

-\ion{Fe}{xxi} is an important ion in the sequence.
-The previous CHIANTI model had an extended set of CE rates calculated with the $R$-matrix codes by \cite{badnell_griffin:2001}.
+{ \ion{Fe}{xxi} is an important ion in the sequence, given the large abundance of iron. \ion{Fe}{xxi} lines are widely used in solar physics.} The previous CHIANTI model had an extended set of CE rates calculated with the $R$-matrix codes by \cite{badnell_griffin:2001}.
 As shown by \cite{fernandez-menchero_etal:fe_21}, that calculation was somewhat limited in the close-coupling expansion.
 The \cite{fernandez-menchero_etal:fe_21} calculations included the same set of configurations in the CI expansion as in \cite{mao_etal:2020}, but differed in some details.
 A few issues were found by \cite{mao_etal:2020} in the \cite{fernandez-menchero_etal:fe_21} data, so we have replaced the previous model for the bound levels with the CE from Mao et al.

 We have retained the experimental energies as in version 9.
 We have kept the Mao et al.\ A-values, as theoretical energies are quite close to the experimental ones.
 Very little differences with the previous set of A-values is present.
 Very small differences of a few percent are found for most of the strongest transitions, between the previous and the new model.
 The data for the autoionizing levels are the same as in the previous version.